cloudteam2016/kubernetes.github.io/docs/getting-started-guides/ubuntu/manual.md

 We are working on these features which we'd like to let everybody know:

-1. Run kubernetes binaries in Docker using [kube-in-docker](https://github.com/ZJU-SEL/kube-in-docker/tree/baremetal-kube), to eliminate OS-distro differences.
+1. Run Kubernetes binaries in Docker using [kube-in-docker](https://github.com/ZJU-SEL/kube-in-docker/tree/baremetal-kube), to eliminate OS-distro differences.
 2. Tearing Down scripts: clear and re-create the whole stack by one click.